okoniowskyyy/Travel_agency_database_project/README.md

 ## Purpose

-The purpose of this project is to design and implement a relational database that enforces business rules for a travel agency booking system.
+ Design and implement a relational database that enforces business rules for a travel agency booking system.

 ## Problem Description